johnespinosa/edx-platform/docs/en_us/platform_api/source/mobile/endpoints.rst

 EdX Platform Mobile API Endpoints
 ################################################

-Use the edX Platform Mobile API enables to view information about users and their course enrollments, course information, and videos and transcripts.
+You use the edX Platform Mobile API enables to view information about users and their course enrollments, course information, and videos and transcripts.

 The following tasks and endpoints are currently supported.